scottmcclary1/DAART_Install/README.md

 # DAART Installation

-Guide to install DAART and its dependencies.
+Guide to install DAART and its software dependencies (Node-Webkit) on Karst Desktop Beta.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### First time only

-What things you need to install the software and how to install them
+## Configure Environemnt on Karst

 Load Python Module
 ```